-Hunting dogs with their high prey instinct will attack a rattlesnake attracted by the movement, the sound or the smell of a snake.
+1. Hunting dogs with their high prey instinct will sometimes attack a rattlesnake.
+They are attracted by the movement, sound and also the smell of a rattlesnake.

-Bud Andrew (Andy) will be the Clinic Director.
-Andy is an experienced Dog Trainer and the Game keeper of the Etiwanda Game Association.
-Dogs will be taught to avoid rattlesnakes by smell, sound and sight.
+The director of the clinic is Richard "Andy" Andrews.
+Andy is an experienced Dog Trainer and also the game keeper at Etiwanda Game Association, (EGA).
+Dogs will be taught to avoid rattlesnakes by sight, sound and smell.